gCattt/nextcloud-tutorial/5-notebook/README.md

 # Note Book

-A template to get started with Nextcloud app development.
+A template to get started with Nextcloud app development and automated tests.

 ## Usage